 #8.
 Grab a Stein at Bohemian Hall & Beer Garden

 The Bohemian Hall & Beer Garden is owned and operated by the Bohemian Citizens’ Benevolent Society of Astoria, an organization that supports people of Czech and Slovak ancestry.
 As one of the best beer gardens in New York City you’ll be welcomed by a plethora of cold beer, tasty food and a lively buzz.

 #7.
 Saunter through Socrates Sculpture Park

 The bank of the East River is home to Socrates Sculpture Park, a charming five-acre promenade that doubles as an outdoor art gallery.
 Featuring both prominent and up and coming artists, the sculpture park frequently rotates its collection.

 And as an added incentive to visit, Socrates Sculpture Park has a calendar brimming with fun community events.
-Yoga, a market pop-up with Hell Gate Farm and field workshops teaching you about plants and nature are all reasons visiting Socrates Sculpture Park is one of the best things to do in Astoria.
+Yoga, a market pop-up with Hellgate Farm, and educational nature workshops are all reasons visiting Socrates Sculpture Park is one of the best things to do in Astoria.

 #6.
 Ride the NYC Ferry

 A part of New York City’s public transportation network, a one way ride on the ferry costs $4.00.
 From the Astoria station you can head north, crossing into Manhattan at East 90th Street.
 Or, those heading south will stops at Roosevelt Island, Long Island City, East 34th Street, Brooklyn Navy Yard and Pier 11.